-- 4. Press the ▲ Timer button once for each 10 minutes you want to add.
-(Use the ▼ button to subtract time from the Timer.)
-The amount of time you set is shown in the Display Window. - To fast forward time, continually press the ▲ button.
-To fast reverse, continually press the ▼ pad. - For example, if it is 8 o'clock and you want a loaf of bread ready at 1 o'clock, press the ▲ Timer button until the display reads 5:00, meaning it will finish baking in five hours.
+- 4. Press the Timer button once for each 10 minutes you want to add.
+(Use the button to subtract time from the Timer.)
+The amount of time you set is shown in the Display Window. - For example, if it is 8 o'clock and you want a loaf of bread ready at 1 o'clock, press the Timer button until the display reads 5:00, meaning it will finish baking in five hours. - 5.
+Press Start to begin the Timer.
+The Timer Indicator begins to flash, letting you know the Timer is started.
+When the Display Window indicates 0:00, baking is completed and Complete Indicator blinks.